-Hitachi Energy Bolsters Manufacturing Capacity In North America With Additional Investments Of Over $155 Million USD
+Hitachi Energy bolsters manufacturing capacity in North America with additional investments of over $155 million USD

-$25 million USD expansion in the distribution, power, and traction transformer factory in South Boston, Virginia, and $70 million USD distribution transformer factory in Mexico

-Capacity expansion and upgrades to help meet growing demand, creating hundreds of skilled jobs

-Dubai, UAE, Oct.
-07, 2024 – At Climate Week NYC, Hitachi energy announced plans to invest an additional $155 million USD to expand its manufacturing capacity in North America.
+(MENAFN- Watermelon Communications) Dubai, UAE, Oct.
+07, 2024 – At Climate Week NYC, Hitachi Energy announced plans to invest an additional $155 million USD to expand its manufacturing capacity in North America.
 This includes the construction of a new distribution transformer factory in Reynosa, Mexico, and expansions to its transformer factory in South Boston, Virginia, and its high-voltage switchgear and breakers factory in Mount Pleasant, Pennsylvania.

 The order backlog of the company has more than tripled since 2020 with the U.S. making a substantial contribution.
 Hitachi Energy has added over 8,000 employees between 2020-2023, including more than 1,200 in the U.S. In North America, we have already announced over $150 million USD of investments and future investment plans are under consideration.